 PERTH – Australian tech business Nanollose has announced its first test garment – a 3D knitted sweater made using fibres produced from the fermentation of liquid coconut waste using bacteria.
 The company, which has a test plant in Indonesia, is seeking to disrupt the traditional rayon fibre production industry with its patented technology which develops fibres from the fermentation of liquid organic wastes – coconuts are one example but the tech is also applicable to other wastes such as beer and molasses.

-Biomaterial technology firm Nanollose has created a garment produced from the company’s “tree-free” rayon fibre, which is sourced from sustainable coconut waste..
+Australian-based biomaterial technology company Nanollose has created a sweater using the company’s eco-friendly tree-free rayon fibre Nullarbor, sourced from sustainable coconut waste.

-PERTH – Australian-based biotechnology company Nanollose Ltd, says it has created the first knitted sweater made with its ‘Nullarbor’ branded fibre, which is said to be an environmentally preferential alternative to viscose.
+Sydney – Australian-based biotechnology company Nanollose Ltd, has created the first flat knitted sweater made with its ‘Nullarbor’ branded fibre, which is said to be an environmentally preferential alternative to viscose.

 Plant-free fabric maker Nanollose has debuted the world’s first piece of clothing made from coconut waste.
 Investors applauded the effort, propelling shares up over 71 per cent to an intra-day high of 12c on Tuesday.